 (5) the date and time of access to the website,

-(7) the ISP of the access system, and
+(7) the internet service provider of the accessing system, and

 (8) any other similar data and the information that can be used in case of attacks against our computer systems.

 When we use this data and general information, we do not draw any conclusions about the person concerned.

 This information is necessary for (1) to properly provide the content of our website, (2) optimize the content of our website as well as its advertising, (3) ensure the long-term viability of our computer systems and our technology and (4) provide law enforcement authorities with information necessary for criminal prosecution in the event of a cyber attack.
 As a result, we statistically analyze anonymously collected data and information in order to increase the data protection and data security of our company, and to ensure an optimal level of protection for the personal data we process.
 The anonymous data of the server log files are stored separately from any personal data provided by a data subject.

 Each data subject has the right granted by the European legislator to obtain from the data controller the confirmation of the processing or not of the personal data concerning him / her.
 If a data subject wishes to avail himself of this right of confirmation, he may at any time contact an employee of the controller.

 Each person concerned has the right granted by the European legislator to obtain from the person responsible free information on his / her personal data kept at all times and a copy of this information.
 In addition, the European directives and regulations grant the data subject the following information: